Art & Design

 Within the green embrace of Kiba Park, the Museum of Contemporary Art Tokyo's five airy floors house a vast and varied collection of post-1945 artwork from both Japan and the rest of the world.

-Note: The museum is currently closed for renovations, and scheduled to reopen in March 2019.
+Note: The museum is currently closed for renovations, and is scheduled to reopen in March 2019.

 The museum is accessible by train and taxi.